Fi Glover

-Fiona Susannah Grace "Fi" Glover (born 27 February 1969) is a British journalist and presenter who currently hosts a two hour show for Times Radio and the Off Air podcast, for The Times.
-Before joining The Times in October 2022, Glover worked for the BBC for almost thirty years, most recently presenting the Fortunately podcast, The Listening Project for BBC Radio 4 and My Perfect Country for the BBC World Service.
+Fiona Susannah Grace Glover (born 27 February 1969) is a British journalist and presenter who currently hosts a two-hour show for Times Radio and the Off Air podcast for The Times.
+Before joining The Times in October 2022, Glover worked for the BBC for almost thirty years, most recently presenting the Fortunately podcast, with Jane Garvey, The Listening Project for BBC Radio 4 and My Perfect Country for the BBC World Service.

-Fortunately, which has been downloaded 23 million times, was the 2018 winner of the ARIAS (Audio and Radio Industry Awards) Funniest Show and won Silver at the 2019 British Podcast Awards.
-It is currently No. 5 in the BBC’s most popular podcasts and has been No. 1 in the Apple podcast charts.
-From January 2021, it will be broadcast on a regular slot on BBC Radio 4.
+Fortunately, which by the end of 2019 had been downloaded 23 million times, was the 2018 winner of the ARIAS (Audio and Radio Industry Awards) Funniest Show and won Silver at the 2019 British Podcast Awards.
+It is currently No. 5 in the BBC's most popular podcasts and has been No. 1 in the Apple podcast charts.
+From January 2021, it was broadcast on a regular slot on BBC Radio 4.
+The show ended in November 2022 when Glover moved to Times Radio.

 Glover worked at BBC Radio 5 Live for seven years, presenting Sunday Service, with Charlie Whelan and Andrew Pierce, Late Night Live, the Afternoon Show and the mid-morning phone-in programme.